NeonPixels/blasphemous.prayer-wheel/README.md

 1. Check the requirements for the latest release of the mod from the [Releases](https://github.com/NeonPixels/blasphemous.prayer-wheel/releases) page
 2. Download the required release of the [Modding API](https://github.com/BrandenEK/Blasphemous-Modding-API/releases)
 3. Follow the instructions there on how to install the API, take note of the location of the `Modding` folder
-8. Download the latest release of the mod from the [Releases](https://github.com/NeonPixels/blasphemous.prayer-wheel/releases) page
+4. Download the latest release of the mod from the [Releases](https://github.com/NeonPixels/blasphemous.prayer-wheel/releases) page
-9. Extract the contents of the `PrayerWheel.zip` file into the `Modding` folder
+5. Extract the contents of the `PrayerWheel.zip` file into the `Modding` folder

 Manual removal:
 Remove the following files and folders from the `Modding` folder:
 - `plugins\PrayerWheel.dll`
 - `data\PrayerWheel\`
-- `levels\PrayerWheel\`
 - `localitazion\PrayerWheel.txt`

 <b>Note:</b> When manually updating the mod to a new version, it is recommended to manually remove the previous mod files first, as files that might have been removed from the mod release won't be removed automatically.